 "Dad bod" is a term that has become part of the American lexicon after this essay went viral back in 2015.
 It describes the dad bod as quote "a nice balance between a beer gut and working out.
 The dad bod says, 'I go to the gym occasionally, but I also drink heavily on the weekends and enjoy eating eight slices of pizza at a time."
-While it is great to have fun, especially during the summer, we recommend exercising more that just occasionally (and avoiding excessive pizza and alcohol consumption!).
-So pulverize the paunch and liquidate the love handles by following these tips for a healthier body this summer.
+While it is great to have fun, we recommend exercising more that just occasionally (and avoiding excessive pizza and alcohol consumption!).
+So pulverize the paunch and liquidate the love handles by following these tips for a healthier body.

 High intensity interval training (HIIT) is an interdisciplinary form of exercise that combines aspects of weight training, military style exercises, gymnastics, track and Olympic style lifting.
 It is a great full body workout that burns a lot of calories and revs up your metabolism.
 This is because the intensity and variations of the workouts provides both strength and cardio benefits.
 You can do HIIT on your own or in a class setting.
 Stick with it and that dad bod will be history.
 Click here to see an example of an HIIT workout.